 Since the share price drops due to a split, a $1 change in the underlying stock value will have a larger proportional change on the call option’s value.

 A similar process happens with a reverse split.
-If you have a call contract and there is a 1:4 reverse split, then the number of shares for your contract will decrease from 100 to 25 shares; and the strike price will also be multiplied by 4.
-With our $102 call, the strike price would now increase to $408/share.
+If you have a call contract with a 1:4 reverse split, the number of shares for your contract will decrease from 100 to 25, and the strike price will also be multiplied by 4.
+The strike price would increase with our $102 call to $408/share.

 In this case, we’ll potentially save on commissions.
-Ad the single dollar movement of a price won’t feel as mentally important.
-So the $400 level may not “feel” as important as a $100 level.
+Ad the single dollar price movement won’t feel as mentally important.
+So, the $400 level may not “feel” as important as a $100 level.
 Perception is a reality many times.

 What happens to options when a stock splits?
-Once you know the basics understanding options and stock splits are easy.
-Just make sure to do the math right, and as always, don’t put at risk more than you’re comfortable with.
+Once you know the basics, understanding options and stock splits is easy.
+Just make sure to do the math right; as always, don’t put more than you’re comfortable with at risk.
 Options are a great way to grow a small account.
 But you have to be smart with it.
 Good luck with all your trades.